WinterSnowfall/wookiee_unicaster/README.md

 Such games won't need "tricks" like the Wookiee Unicaster, because you can simply sort them out by using remote port forwarding with SSH/Putty.
 More details here: https://phoenixnap.com/kb/ssh-port-forwarding

 UDP packets can't, unfortunately, be tunneled through SSH, as SSH only provides support for TCP traffic.
 There's the option to encapsulate UDP in TCP and using an SSH tunnel, by leveraging **nc** or **socat**, however that has the downside of breaking UDP packet boundaries, which causes serious hitches and general wonkiness with games - I've experienced this firsthand, which is why I decided to write a UDP packet forwarding utility to preserve the high performance and low latency of native UDP.
 I've even tried to disable TCP's Nagle algorithm by setting the SCTP_NODELAY to 0, but that hasn't helped much.
 In case you want to try encapsulating for yourself, here's a nice discussion on the topic, along with examples: https://superuser.com/questions/53103/udp-traffic-through-ssh-tunnel

+### Are there games that use both TCP and UPD?

+Why yes.
+Some even intermittently switch between the two on the same port, for some reason.
+A combination of TCP port forwarding and The Wookiee Unicaster can cater for these situations.
+See the provided sample setup script for some examples on how to handle this sort of madness.

 ### I still don't get it... can you draw it out for me?